Paddle Billing

 Before you begin

-You can't make changes to a subscription if the next billing period is within 30 minutes.
+You can't make changes to a subscription if the next billing period is within 30 minutes, or the subscription status is past_due.

-To pause a subscription, you'll need to get the subscription ID for the subscription you'd like to pause.
+To pause a subscription, you'll need to get the subscription ID for the subscription you want to pause.
 You can only pause subscriptions that are active.

 You can use the status query parameter with the value active when listing subscriptions to get active subscriptions.